rtrouton/rtrouton_scripts/rtrouton_scripts/fix_yosemite_vm_graphic_performance/README.md

 Enter [BeamOff](https://github.com/JasF/beamoff), an application designed to do one thing - disable beam synchronization.

-BeamOff was developed by [JasF](http://www.insanelymac.com/forum/user/1190299-jasf/), who developed BeamOff to fix the performance issue he was having with Yosemite VMs.
+**BeamOff** was developed by [JasF](http://www.insanelymac.com/forum/user/1190299-jasf/), who developed BeamOff to fix the performance issue he was having with Yosemite VMs.
 He posted [his source files to GitHub](https://github.com/JasF/beamoff) and a [compiled version of the application](https://www.sendspace.com/file/sm9sf7) as part of [this thread on the InsanelyMac forums](http://).

-When BeamOff runs, you should see it appear briefly in the dock and bounce once or twice as it runs.
+When **BeamOff** runs, you should see it appear briefly in the dock and bounce once or twice as it runs.
 Once it has finished disabling beam sync, it then quits automatically.

-When I tested the compiled BeamOff application, I saw a considerable improvement in how fast the VM was now responding.
+When I tested the compiled **BeamOff** application, I saw a considerable improvement in how fast the VM was now responding.
 The window redraw issues I had previously seen were now also addressed, where windows were now being refreshed correctly regardless if they were in the background or foreground.

-Because I wanted to have BeamOff run automatically, I installed it in **/Applications** of my Yosemite VM and wrote the LaunchAgent linked below to launch and run BeamOff on login:
+Because I wanted to have **BeamOff** run automatically, I installed it in **/Applications** of my Yosemite VM and wrote the LaunchAgent linked below to launch and run BeamOff on login:

 [https://gist.github.com/rtrouton/b732cb81b947e20b8bdc](https://gist.github.com/rtrouton/b732cb81b947e20b8bdc)

-To assist other Mac admins who are also dealing with this issue, I've also built and posted an installer for BeamOff and the LaunchAgent, which is available as a .zip file from the **installer** directory.
+To assist other Mac admins who are also dealing with this issue, I've also built and posted an installer for **BeamOff** and the LaunchAgent, which is available as a .zip file from the **installer** directory.
 The installer adds **BeamOff** to **/Applications** and installs the  LaunchAgent to **/Library/LaunchAgents**.

-For those interested in building their own installer, I've also posted a copy of the compiled BeamOff application, the LaunchAgent and the [Packages](http://s.sudre.free.fr/Software/Packages/about.html) project files I used to build the BeamOff installer.
+For those interested in building their own installer, I've also posted a copy of the compiled **BeamOff** application, the LaunchAgent and the [Packages](http://s.sudre.free.fr/Software/Packages/about.html) project files I used to build the installer.
 Those are available in the **resources** directory.

 Blog post: [http://derflounder.wordpress.com/2014/12/13/improving-yosemite-vm-performance-in-vmware-fusion/](http://derflounder.wordpress.com/2014/12/13/improving-yosemite-vm-performance-in-vmware-fusion/)